tymothytym/dateSquirrel/readme.md

 # dateSquirrel

-**A year → month → day drill-down date picker with a nutty tang.**
+**A rapid, back-to-front, date picker with a distinctly nutty tang**

-Lives inside a single input.
-No modals, no extra fields, no runtime dependencies.
+dateSquirrel lives inside a single input.
+No modals, no extra faff, no runtime dependencies, no libraries.
 Works as a plain class, as a `<date-squirrel>` custom element, or inside React, Vue and Svelte.

 <p align="center">